IPO calendar: Upcoming and rumoured IPOs 2023

 It’s a long process

-An IPO can take six to nine months, but it could end up being much longer.
-During that period, the company’s management team will have to devote a lot of time to the process, depriving them of the time they also need to spend on the business and making it a success.
+An IPO can often take six to nine months, but it could end up being much longer.
+During that period, the company’s management team will have to devote a lot of time to the process, depriving them of the time they need to focus on the business.

 It costs money

 Similarly, an IPO costs a lot of money.
-Companies usually consult with financial and legal experts, which comes at a big cost.
-On top of that, once a company is public, it has additional admin duties to fulfill (additional accounting/reporting and more documents to disclose how the business is being run).
-All of that costs money.
+Companies consult with underwriters and financial experts, which comes with a hefty price tag.
+On top of that, once a company is public, it has additional admin duties to fulfil (such as accounting, reporting, and generating more documents to disclose how the business is being run).
+All of that costs money and resources.

 The business has to answer to its shareholders

 Part and parcel of going public includes being answerable to shareholders.
-If shareholders have a big portion of ownership of a company, they can then override management choices and decisions.
+If shareholders hold a big portion of ownership, they can dispute and challenge management choices and decisions.
 Shareholders can also vote to remove managers and senior staff.
-Under pressure to perform well for the shareholders, many businesses end up making poor decisions, focusing on short-term wins instead of building a long-term business.
+Under pressure to perform for the shareholders, many businesses end up making poor decisions, focusing on short-term wins.

 What is an IPO example?